BudgetSquirrel/Android/README.md

-# Android
+# BudgetSquirrel.Android
-Android application for the BudgetSquirrel project
+Android application for the BudgetSquirrel project written in Kotlin utilizing the BudgetSquirrel.BudgetTracker API.